The Choirboys (novel): Plot summary

+Reception and cultural influence

+The New York Times said in 1975 that "Very little in Wambaugh's first two novels prepares one for the scabrous humor and ferocity of The Choir Boys."

 Due to the popularity of the book, the slang term "choir practice" became a somewhat popular euphemism for off-duty recreational activities even if it does not involve alcohol.

 The Choirboys is considered an indictment of the LAPD hierarchy in several ways: the choirboys' dislike and distrust of command-level officers; the way the investigation into the shooting was handled; and many of their superiors' apathetic attitudes about the pressures officers have to deal with.
 Wambaugh, however, summarized the conduct of the choirboys both on and off-duty by having Sgt.
 Yanov, their field supervisor, comment to his superior at the conclusion: "They weren't troublemakers...they were just policemen.
 Rather ordinary young guys.
 Maybe a little lonelier than some.
 Or scared."

 Wambaugh's previous LAPD novels, The New Centurions and The Blue Knight, had been conventional and straightforward portrayals of his experiences.
 With The Choirboys he "found his voice," and thereafter his novels were stylistic lampoons of not only the Los Angeles police world but the Hollywood lifestyle, and often filled with black comedy.
 Wambaugh, by then a successful author, resigned from the LAPD after fourteen years of service in order to publish The Choirboys without retribution from those he burlesqued.
 The Choirboys is also significant in that Wambaugh turned to the bizarre anecdotes of others (which he terms "cop talk") to provide the grist for his writing after previously drawing from his own experience.